Free Products

 Yes!
 From time to time I refresh designs or add new variations.
 If you purchased a product and an updated version becomes available, you'll receive the update at no extra cost.

-If you haven't received the update when you purchased an old version please let us know and we will send you the updated version at no cost.
+If you haven't received the update when you purchased an old version please let us know and we will send you the updated version no extra fees/cost.

 Can I share my files with friends or family?

-Your purchase is for you personal use only.
+Your purchase is for your personal use only.
 Please don't share or resell the files.
 If someone else would like them, they'll need to purchase their own copy.

 Payment & Checkout: What payment options do you accept?

 We accept credit cards, debit cards, and Paypal.
 Powered by stripe and Paypal.
 Payments are processed securely at checkout.
-Your payments is safe and secure through a platform.
-SweetByteStudios never sees or stores your payment details.
-Those are confidential.
+Your payments are safe and secure through the website platform (Hostinger).
+SweetByteStudios never see's or stores your payment details, those are confidential.

 Do you take custom orders?